-Nelson Lake Trail is a 11.1 mile out and back trail located near Yosemite National Park, CA that features a lake and is rated as moderate.
+Nelson Lake Trail is a 11.1 mile out and back trail located near Yosemite National Park, California that features a lake and is rated as moderate.
 The trail is primarily used for hiking and backpacking and is accessible from May until October.